Help if you are homeless

 Are you intentionally homeless?

-A person is considered to be intentionally homeless if they have deliberately done, or failed to do something as a consequence of which they have become homeless.
+A person is considered to be intentionally homeless if they have deliberately done, or failed to do something, resulting in them becoming homeless.

 Do you have a local connection to the Midlothian Council area?

 A person has a connection to the area if they: